 Friday Brunch in Dubai is an institution and something very special at the start of the weekend.
 We had a spectacularly memorable Friday Brunch at the Ritz Carlton as well as lots of other foodie treats including a sushi and sake master-class, dine-around lunch, sundowners and pastry-tasting.

 Our trip wasn’t just about the food and we explored a combination of new and old Dubai on our visit.
-We saw Dubai from the sky on a visit to The Burj Khalifa for the At the Top experience on floor 124 of Dubai’s most iconic structure and the world’s tallest building.
+We saw Dubai from the sky on Food Lover’s Tour of Old Dubai for the At the Top experience on floor 124 of Dubai’s most iconic structure and the world’s tallest building.
 We spent time at Dubai Mall at Fashion Avenue and I visited Dubai Aquarium where I walked the underwater tunnel with rays and sharks swimming over and around me.